New and Extended Data Processing of Mars Odyssey Neutron Spectrometer Data: Results

 The new dataset can be averaged over all years to produce averaged neutron counting rate maps for each of the prisms.
 These averaged maps are shown in Fig.~\ref{fig:result_fig12compare} assuming 1$^{\circ}$ binning in latitude and longitude.
-The data plotted are only frost free data, assuming a cutoff of 0.2~g/cm$^2$, similar to \cite{Maurice2011}.
+The data plotted are only CO$_2$ free data, assuming a cutoff of 0.2~g/cm$^2$, similar to \cite{Maurice2011}.
+Perennial and seasonal CO$_2$ are not distinguished in this cut, therefore data from the permanent CO$_2$ cap in the South are not included in these plots.
 The CO$_2$ frost thickness was predicted for each latitude and longitude bin as a function of $L_s$ using the MCD GCM model \cite{Forget1999}.
 These maps are very similar to those found in Fig.~12 in \cite{Maurice2011}.
 The counting rates in these frost-free maps are inversely proportional to water content in the near-surface.

 Since Prism 1 and Prism 4 provide different measures of epithermal neutrons (and with Prism 1 having a small contamination from thermal neutrons), we plot the correlation of the frost-free counting rates in Prism 4 to the counting rates in Prism 1 in Fig.~\ref{fig:result_p1p4corr_ff}.
-There is a strong correlation that is well-fit by a straight line, with a slope of 0.54 in this data set and a slope of 0.48 from the Maurice \textit{et al.} data set \cite{Maurice2011}, which is shown for comparison.
+There is a strong correlation that is well-fit by a straight line, with a slope of 0.54 in this dataset and a slope of 0.48 from the Maurice \textit{et al.} dataset \cite{Maurice2011}, which is shown for comparison.
 The effect of differences in the normalization of the data in this analysis is evident.
 Since Prism 1 has a larger dynamic range and smaller errors (see discussion of errors and Fig.~\ref{fig:result_fig19compare} below), it is a better choice as the epithermal detector when frost free data are considered.
 However, as discussed in \cite{Prettyman2009}, when studying the polar regions the thermal neutron counting rate is extremely sensitive to changes in the atmospheric abundance of N$_2$ and Ar, which can vary seasonally.
-We therefore will consider both Prism 1 and Prism 4 as epithermal neutron detectors when studying the polar regions, and explore if differences between them can be used to study how the atmosphere changes seasonally.
+Therefore, differences in the epithermal neutron behavior between Prism 1 (which has some thermal neutron sensitivity) and Prism 4 may provide some information on how the atmosphere changes seasonally, and this should be studied in future work.

 Stereo-graphic polar projections of the averaged thermal neutron counting rate (Prism 2 - Prism 4) are shown in Figs.~\ref{fig:result_fig2compare} and ~\ref{fig:result_fig2compare_north} for the South and North poles, respectively.